 Outside the office, Chris facilitates workshops in nonviolent conflict resolution for the Alternatives to Violence Project, which works in conflict areas around the world from Rwanda to Indonesia.
 He also competes in the sport of ultimate frisbee, at the local and national levels.
 Chris graduated with a B.A. from Harvard University.

-Jim has been with the firm for 12 years, and is focused on 1031 applications for net lease properties.
-He helps clients to evaluate net lease assets for tax and investment purposes.
+Jim has been with the firm for 12 years, and is focused on 1031 applications for net lease properties, helping clients to evaluate net lease assets for tax and investment purposes.
 A student of this market, Jim advises buyers, sellers and brokers on the net lease asset class, particularly in the zero-cash-flow sector.

 Jim has been married for 17 years and has three sons.
 He is active in the community coaching baseball and basketball for his sons’ teams.
 Jim also enjoys camping and fishing with his family, as well as a good round of golf.